nikitavoloboev/data/docs/space/space.md

 [SEA](https://www.youtube.com/c/SEAmedia/videos) does lots of fascinating videos on space.
 [The End of Everything Book](https://www.astrokatie.com/book) is great.

+[Orbital Index](https://orbitalindex.com/) is nice way to stay up to date on all things space.

 ## Notes

 - [Two points of space are considered the same point when the distance between them is zero.](https://www.reddit.com/r/askscience/comments/5sdyes/by_guessing_the_rate_of_the_expansion_of_the/ddedjcw/)